RWLienert/MonoGS-Uncertainty/README.md

 ```

 ### Uncertainty Settings
-To turn on uncertainty add the argument --uncertainty_mode which is off by default
+To turn on the uncertainty calculation, add the argument --uncertainty_mode when running the program which is off by default.
+Next, in the viewer, select the checkbox **Uncertainty** to see visualisations

 ```bash
 python slam.py --config {.yaml path} --uncertainty_mode
 ```